alimustafa53tr/3arth4ck-Configs/README.md

-# If you want me to put your config write me on discord 53d#8951 or ZANE#4417 or u can make a PR
+# If you want me to put your config write me on discord marceline#7185 or ZANE#4417 or u can make a PR
-stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better stop dming me about which config is better ,
+dont dm about which config is better